 That’s not to say that giving back might look different these days.
 At Personiv, we typically tie our donation to the Miracle Foundation with one of our other pillars, taking care of our people.

-This has always taken the form of a ‘Trek for a Cause’ in which our global team members gather in top mountaineering locations (Kilimanjaro and the Himalayas in 2019) to come together as a team while also raising money to help vulnerable children worldwide – with $25,000 in total raised in 2019.
+This has always taken the form of a ‘Trek for a Cause’ in which our global team members gather in top mountaineering locations (Kilimanjaro and the Himalayas) to come together as a team while also raising money to help vulnerable children worldwide – with $25,000 in total raised in one ocassion.

 While COVID-19 has certainly thrown a kink into our ability to travel with our global counterparts to overseas peaks, the Personiv leadership team couldn’t skip the opportunity to provide the resources that Miracle Foundation needs to improve the lives of the children in their care.
 This comes at a time when many organizations are also questioning how to approach yearly philanthropic efforts while also dealing with the current pandemic.
 But how can we uphold our mission of giving back... during a pandemic?

 Staying True to Company Values - Giving Back During a Pandemic